-The Cure frontman Robert Smith wrote this for his wife Mary, who he commonly refers to as "M."
+The Cure frontman Robert Smith wrote this for his then-girlfriend Mary, who he commonly refers to as "M." The couple started dating as teenagers and got married on August 13, 1988.

 This might explain Smith's rather evasive answer to the inspiration for the song: "about a girl..."
 (Curenews, 1989).